mlx93/MakeDev/VIDEO_DEMO_SCRIPT.md

 *"Watch this—MakeDev is automatically creating our project structure.
 It's generating a React frontend with Vite, a Node.js backend with Express, setting up TypeScript, Tailwind CSS, and Prisma for database access.
 All of this happens automatically—no manual setup required."*

 **Commentary Point 2 - Docker Build (2:00-2:30):**
-*"Now MakeDev is building Docker containers for our application.
-It's creating optimized images for both the frontend and backend services.
-This ensures our application will run consistently whether it's on my machine or in production."*
+*"Now MakeDev is building Docker containers for local development.
+It's creating development images with hot reload enabled—the backend uses TypeScript with live reload, and the frontend uses Vite's dev server.
+These are development-optimized images designed for fast iteration.
+When we deploy to production later, MakeDev will build production-optimized images instead."*

 **Commentary Point 3 - Services Starting (2:30-3:00):**
 *"The services are starting up now.
 PostgreSQL database is initializing, Redis cache is starting, and our backend API is coming online.
 Notice how MakeDev handles all the service dependencies automatically—the database starts before the backend, and the backend starts before the frontend."*